 Your doctor can grow a culture using the bacteria found in your urine.
 This can help identify the type of bacteria living in your urinary tract.

-If an infection is found in the blood, this may be an indication of severe pyelonephritis.
+If a bacterial infection is found in the blood culture, this may be an indication of severe or acute pyelonephritis.

 An ultrasound can be used to detect stones or other masses in your pelvis.

 CTs scans use X-rays to create a 3-D image of your internal organs, which can be helpful in diagnosing pyelonephritis.

 Because pyelonephritis is a potentially serious medical condition, doctors recommend medical intervention right away.
 Fortunately, pyelonephritis can be treated very effectively with a seven-day regimen of oral antibiotics.
 Most patients can take oral antibiotics at home.

 However, patients who are vomiting will not be able to keep oral antibiotics medications down.
 In addition, people who are disabled or confined to a bed may have a hard time taking care of themselves without extra help.
 In these cases, it’s recommended that the patient is hospitalized and receives intravenous antibiotics.

 Abscesses are small “pockets” of infected tissue that can sometimes form in serious cases of pyelonephritis.
 They must be drained through a tube inserted through the skin and into the kidney, with the help of a healthcare provider.

 Chronic Kidney Infections

 Although most cases of pyelonephritis occur on a singular basis and do not persist after successful treatment, some patients may suffer from chronic pyelonephritis.

 Chronic pyelonephritis usually results from a congenital defect in the kidneys characterized by extensive scarring and degeneration.
 The condition is usually found in children.
 If you or your child is diagnosed with chronic pyelonephritis, your doctor will refer you to a specialist in renal care.